Yui-H8/Datacamp/Python_Working with DeepSeek in Python.md

  Time to make the switch from chat models to reasoning models!
 These are great for deeper reasoning tasks like data analysis, code debugging, math, or research.

 In this exercise, you'll use reasoning models to solve a typical math problem that might be presented to high-school math students.
+> math_problem
+Calculate the area of a house in m^2 comprised of two rooms of sizes 3mx2m and 4mx5m.